StarRocks/starrocks/docs/en/sql-reference/sql-functions/json-functions/json-query-and-processing-functions/get_json_bool.md

    +----------------------------------------------------+
     ```

 2. Get the second element in the array whose key is "my.key".
+The second element is `false` and `0` is returned.

     ```Plain Text
    SELECT get_json_bool('{"k1":"v1", "my.key":[true, false, 3]}', '$."my.key"[1]');